rioam2/starter-firebase-nextjs/README.md

 ```

 ## Travis Automatic Deployment
-1. Authroize TravisCI and enable on repository (if applicable).
+1. Authorize TravisCI and enable on repository (if applicable).
 2. Add environment variables for:
    1. $FIREBASE_TOKEN using `yarn firebase login:ci`
    2. $FIREBASE_PROJECT using your project id